-The most advanced theological degree at the master's level, the Master of Theology (Th.M.) allows students to gain a high level of competency in one major area of study after completion of the Master of Arts in Christian Education.
+The most advanced theological degree at the master's level, the Master of Theology (Th.M.) allows students to gain a high level of competency in one major area of study after completion of the Master of Arts in Christian Education, the Master of Arts in Biblical Counseling, or the Master of Divinity.
 The Th.M. enhances ministerial practice, preparation for doctoral studies, and further mastery of a specialized discipline.